We Are the Night (film): Plot

 The next night when Lena returns home to pick up some belongings, she is met by Tom, who used a file on Lena to find her home address.
 The two have coffee and talk, but when Lena suddenly sees Louise approaching, she uses her Lamborghini to retreat to the nightclub.
-She finds Charlotte in a private room where Charlotte tells Lena that she was a silent movie actress in the 1920s and that she had a husband and daughter.
+She finds Charlotte in a private room where Charlotte tells Lena that she was a silent film actress in the 1920s and that she had a husband and daughter.
 Louise enters the room and asks Lena why she is acting different.
 Lena lies that she misses the sun, so Louise takes the girls to Tropical Islands Resort that has artificial sunlight allowing them to have a pool party "in the sun".
 Two night watchmen find the girls and Nora convinces the men to join them in the pool.
 Lena is concerned they are going to harm them, but Louise gives Lena her word they will not hurt the men.
 However, Nora quickly kills off one of them, but the other tries to escape.
 Charlotte sadistically kills this man and Lena flees the scene in terror.

 Tom and his partner, Lummer, interrogate the surviving mobster who says that the devil killed his friends and stole his Lamborghini.
 Tom realizes that the stolen car is the car he saw Lena drive.
-The SEK (German SWAT unit) storms the hotel and in the chaos, Nora dies when she is exposed to the sun.
+The SEK storms the hotel and in the chaos, Nora dies when she is exposed to the sun.

 The three remaining women escapes and hide at the abandoned Teufelsberg and prepare to flee to Russia.
 Before leaving, Charlotte demands to see her elderly daughter, whom Charlotte sings a lullaby to as she dies.
 With a whole day before their departure to Russia the girls return to their hideout to perform their morning ritual.
 As the sun rises, Charlotte locks Lena and Louise inside and allows the sun to kill her.

 Lena goes to Tom to say goodbye and forces him to shoot her and the wound heals in front of his eyes to show her true nature.
 Lena begins to cry while Tom holds her and they fall asleep.
 Lummer, who has suspected Tom of having some involvement with the women since the hotel attack, has the SEK incarcerate them.
 Louise goes to the watchmen while they're in the shower and kills them.
 Louise asks Lena through an intercom how she would manage to live with a man destined to die, herself knowing the pain of losing a loved one.
 Louise kidnaps Tom and Lena follows her.
 At Teufelsberg, Louise wants Lena to tell her, "I love you".
-Lena does so and Louise says that that's the most beautiful lie she's ever heard and shoots Tom.
+Lena does so and Louise says that that is the most beautiful lie she has ever heard and shoots Tom.
 Louise and Lena have a fight and Lena throws Louise into the sunlight, where she dies with a peaceful smile.
 Lena runs to Tom and wants to bite him, but stops, kisses him and begins to cry.